Software and Information Industry Association: Don't Copy That Floppy

 Don't Copy That Floppy was an anti-copyright infringement campaign run by the SPA beginning in 1992.
 The video for the campaign, starring M. E. Hart as "MC Double Def DP", was filmed at Cardozo High School in Washington, D.C. and produced by cooperation between the SPA, the Educational Section Anti-Piracy Committee, and the Copyright Protection Fund, in association with Vilardi Films.
 The groups distributed the film for general viewing through VHS tapes that were mailed to schools.
 In later years, the film became an internet meme on websites such as YouTube.

+Alongside the internet popularity, a clip of it was also used for a sample by American indie pop band TV Girl.

 Legal cases

 SIIA filed briefs in Allen v.
 Cooper, which was decided in 2020: the Supreme Court of the United States abrogated the Copyright Remedy Clarification Act as unconstitutional, SIIA had argued the opposite view.

 Awards ceremonies

 CODiE Awards

 Beginning in 1986, the Software Publishers Association hosted the "Excellence in Software Awards" ceremony, an annual black-tie event that The Washington Post and Los Angeles Times compared to the Academy Awards.
-The Excellence in Software Awards were later renamed the "CODiE Awards", and are now presented by the Software and Information Industry Association.
+The Excellence in Software Awards were later renamed the "CODiE Awards", and were presented by the Software and Information Industry Association (SPA's successor in interest) until 2025 when they were sold to CODiEAwards.com.

-The CODiE are awards to two broad categories: business technology and education technology.
-There are awards in more than 75 categories, advertised with the statement, "With a grand total of more than 75 different categories, you're sure to find several to meet your marketing/PR objectives!".
 Notable past winners include companies such as Adobe, BrainPOP, Google, Knewton, McGraw-Hill Education, Jigsaw, Netsuite, Red Hat, Rosetta Stone, Salesforce.com, Digimind, Scribe Software, Vocus, WSJ.com, codemantra, IXL Learning, itslearning, and more.